hgyxbll/cheat/README.md

 ---

-CHEAT is Copyrighted (c) 2012 Guillermo "Tordek" Freschi.
+CHEAT is copyrighted 2012 Guillermo "Tordek" Freschi and another contributor.

-CHEAT is provided under a 2-clause BSD license.
+CHEAT is provided under a two clause BSD license.

+See the attached `LICENSE` for more details.